Top 181 Scholarships & Grants with April Deadlines

 April is a transition month for scholarships.
 Some of the larger, early-cycle awards are closing out, while more targeted or local opportunities are still open.
 It’s a good time to look for smaller, niche scholarships and to fill in any gaps that your larger awards may not cover.

-This snapshot is built from CollegeWhale’s scholarship database and focuses on awards with April deadlines.
-It’s a month-by-month view of scholarships and grants so you can see what’s coming up, which awards you still have time to apply for, and how to plan your application workload across the year.
+This snapshot draws from CollegeWhale’s scholarship database and highlights awards with upcoming April deadlines.
+It provides a clear month-by-month view so you can track what’s open now, what’s closing soon, and how to plan your applications throughout the year.

 The CollegeWhale Scholarship FastFind™ makes it easy to discover scholarships with April deadlines — fast.
 Filter by award amount, deadline month, and estimated time to apply, then instantly download your personalized list.
 No sign-ups, no personal info, no spam — just real, verified scholarships.